Rail transport in Mauritius: Light rail system

 Initial plans suggested a 24.9 km line which would relieve pressure on busy roads; it would be supported by a feeder network of buses.

 The first line would go from the capital at Port Louis to Curepipe, mostly following the trackbed of a former Government railway closed in the 1960s.

 On 2 August 2017 it was announced that Larsen & Toubro would be the contractor responsible for constructing the metro network.

 The first stage, Port Louis to Rose Hill Central, was opened on 10 January 2020.
 An extension by two stops to Quatre Bornes was opened on 20 June 2021.
-The second stage, to Curepipe, and the third stage, to Réduit, are scheduled to be completed by the end of 2022.
+The second stage, to Curepipe, and the third stage, to Réduit, were completed in October 2022.